ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-navigation-bar-partial/README.md

 </body>
 ```

-Refresh the page and you should see the navbar rendered above your h1.
+Refresh the page and you should see the navbar rendered above the `<h1>` element.